 Super duper important.
 You need to know how many people are visiting your blog and how they’re finding you to really make an assessment on what is working and what isn’t.
 This also helps you to find out which content on your blog is the most popular.

 Why do I use both?
 Google is more in-depth but Jetpack works directly with WordPress so I can see my stats as soon as I login to my blog.
 I like the best of both worlds really.
 Plus, Jetpack comes with other good stuff like more commenting options and sharing buttons, so it’s worth having anyway.

-Here’s an example of my Google Analytics over a 30 day period:
+Here’s an example of my Google Analytics over a 30 day period (September 2017):

 Now that you can monitor your traffic, it’s time to actually start getting some!
 Here’s where most of my traffic comes from:

 Pinterest: 96.50% of my traffic came from Pinterest this month and it’s the platform I put the least effort into.
 How do I do that?
 Tailwind!
 My monthly traffic went from 2,000 to over 10,000 in 3 months thanks to Tailwind.
 All I have to do, is schedule my pins with their browser plugin and they automatically post my pins during all the best times of the day.
 I try to schedule at least 50 pins per day and I could never do this manually on a daily basis!

 You can get a free account and that will allow you up to 100 pins which you can spread out but I definitely recommend upgrading to their plus account – but be sure to pay for the year rather than monthly as you get unlimited pins this way!

 Another thing you will need to do with Pinterest to gain super traffic is to join group boards, you can find a definitive list of group boards to join on PinGroupie.
 Personally, I would spend a good couple of hours emailing the owners of lots of group boards because the potential of your pins being shared lots is so much greater when you’re in groups.